-- A water risk assessment has been completed in 2013 by Direct Tech Solutions Limited.
+A water risk assessment has been completed in 2022 by Direct Tech Solutions Limited.
 Direct Tech Solutions Limited is responsible for ensuring that the identified operational controls are conducted and recorded in the school's waterlog book.
-Water tanks in both Main House and Coach House are chlorinated yearly by Direct Tech at the end of Summer Holidays. - This risk assessment a live working document and is reviewed when significant changes have occurred to the water system and/or building footprint - The risks from legionella are mitigated by the following: - Tap descaling weekly on a rotation system - Shower Head descaling during holiday periods - Temperature checks monthly - Flush all water systems (toilets, taps, showers etc) weekly during holiday periods
+Water tanks in both Main House and Coach House are chlorinated yearly by Direct Tech at the end of Summer Holidays.

+This risk assessment is a live working document and is reviewed when significant changes have occurred to the water system and/or building footprint.

+The risks from legionella are mitigated by the following:

+- tap descaling weekly on a rotation system,

+- temperature checks monthly,

+- flush all water systems (toilets, taps, showers etc) weekly during holiday periods.